Skip to content

 Prioritization and Selection

 Fifteen ideas aren’t useful.
 Two or three are.
-We filter on hard gates — launchable in 90 days, existing client to pilot, no legal risk — then score on commercial attractiveness and launch feasibility.
+We filter on hard gates (describable to a real buyer, named person to test with, no legal risk), then score on commercial attractiveness and launch feasibility.

 4